THE HISTORY OF ROOTS KOMBUCHA

 1 between Febrary and October 1999.
 2 among high school students in the 65 kg weight class

 Right from the start of Nick and Matthias’ business adventures, Elin, who is Nick’s wife and a journalist by training, was with them to help them communicate with their customers.
 Without Elin, Nick and Matthias’ rudimentary Swedish skills would have made it difficult at times to get Roots’ message of quality and taste across.
 Over time Elin’s role grew from "language police" to an integral part of Roots of Malmö’s operations.
-Nowadays she focuses on communication, marketing and sales, but she also continues to keep an eye on what Nick and Matthias say and write and makes sure that none of their really bad jokes reach their customers.
+Nowadays she focuses on communication and marketing, but she also continues to keep an eye on what Nick and Matthias say and write and makes sure that none of their really bad jokes reach their customers.

-One could say that Roots Kombucha's and Johannes’ relationship followed a loooong romance.
+One could say that Roots Kombucha's and Johannes’ relationship followed a loooooong romance.
 Johannes and Roots have known each other since he got in touch with the founders Nick and Matthias to ask them for a SCOBY, which they happily supplied.
 Ever since they have kept contact, discussing kombucha recipes and other fermentation interests.
 In spring 2016, when Roots needed more hands, Nick and Matthias called Johannes, and Johannes was up for the challenge.

 Johannes’ interest in fermentation has not only led him to Roots of Malmö, it has also led him to the craziest of experiments!
 (No, Johannes, we will not make Cola-kombucha … for now.)
 For Roots, Johannes is an investment in our future; after all he even has the license to drive a big-ass truck to deliver our kombucha if necessary!